 And with all providers, NHL Center Ice is about the same price: between $130 to $160 for the season.

 Halfway through the season, you can expect the price to be half off.

 NHL Center Ice includes NHL Network (a 24-hour NHL-dedicated channel) and NHL.TV (the dedicated app and streaming network, which you can buy separately).

 How can I stream NHL Center Ice?

-Through NHL.TV or the NHL app, you can view all the games included with your NHL Center Ice package.
+But through NHL.TV or the NHL app, you can view all the games included with your NHL Center Ice package.
 You can watch NHL Center Ice on the following devices:

 - iPod Touch